 Hunder’s dad had done his best to raise the spirits of his father at the hospital.
 Grandad was too far gone to be able to question why he wasn’t on a private ward.
 Hunder’s Dad hadn’t exactly kept his old man up to date on the state of the accounts.
-He had remained by his father’s side for the final moments of his life before eventually leaving the hospital and, perhaps for the first time ever, wondering what to do.
+He had remained by his father’s side for the final moments of his life.
+Before leaving the hospital and, for the first time ever, wondering what to do.

 Two weeks later Hunder had left school.
 His father had taken him into his workshop to begin the family training.
-His tools laid out precisely on the ancient battered work surface which had stood in the centre of the workshop for over two hundred years.
+His tools laid out on the ancient battered work surface.
+Which had stood in the centre of the workshop for over two hundred years.
 A tangle of metal telescopic arms held an assortment of magnifying glasses which sprouted like a weed from their bracket in the centre of the desk.
 The small vice, its sharp edges worn smooth with time and graft, waiting mouth open for its next project after the hundreds which had preceded it.
 To its right the original hand wound lathe on which Old Man Hunder had turned his very first pen.
-A vast collection of seemingly identical files, all hand made by a back catalogue of Hunder’s, laid neatly in the very same leather folder that Great Hunder had started with centuries before.
+A vast collection of seemingly identical files.
+All hand made by a back catalogue of Hunder’s.
+Laid neatly in the very same leather folder that Great Hunder had started with centuries before.

-With an air of ceremony (and the need to avert his attention from his family’s imminent destitution) Hunder Senior had begun the training of his highly intelligent and eager to please son.
-They had been precisely five minutes into the apprenticeship when Hunder senior had handed junior his current work in progress which had immediately been snapped in the huge paws attempting to carefully manipulate it.
-At that juncture Hunder’s dad had realised, what his father had probably realised sixteen years previous, that Hunder was simply incapable of any kind of precision work and the family dynasty was doomed to come to an end.
+With an air of ceremony (and the need to avert his attention from his family’s imminent destitution) Hunder Senior had begun the training of his intelligent and eager to please son.
+They had been five minutes into the apprenticeship when Hunder senior had handed junior his current work in progress.
+Which had immediately been snapped in the huge paws attempting to manipulate it.
+At that juncture Hunder’s dad had realised, what his father had realised sixteen years previous.
+That Hunder was incapable of any kind of precision work and the family dynasty was doomed to come to an end.

 Hunder’s dad had patted his son on the shoulder and shepherded him back out into the world to find his own way.
-Before proceeding back into the house and finding a bottle of black hops which he had ingested far too quickly to be considered healthy.
+Before proceeding back into the house and finding a bottle of black hops.
+Which he ingested far too quickly to be considered healthy.

 The bell above the diner’s entrance door tinkled as more customers stepped in.
 This time a group of pensioners.
-Three women, led by a little old lady in a blue flowery dress, two men and an unidentifiable sixth person nestled in a wheelchair covered entirely with thick blankets.
-The lady in the blue flowery dress signalled towards a corner booth and the rest of the group chattered excitedly as they took their seats.
+Three women, led by a little old lady in a blue flowery dress, two men and an unidentifiable sixth person nestled in a wheelchair covered with thick blankets.
+The lady in the blue flowery dress signalled towards a corner booth.
+The rest of the group chattered excitedly as they took their seats.

-The lady in the blue flowery dress headed off separately towards the payphone and Hunder watched her colleagues suspiciously.
+The lady in the blue flowery dress headed off towards the payphone.
+Hunder watched her colleagues suspiciously.
 There was always the risk of trouble when gangs congregated in the market.
 Especially when they were showing colours so brazenly.

 Hunder noted the pastel blue blazers of the gentlemen.
 The flowery blue headscarves, blue rinses and navy raincoats adorning the ladies and the blue chequered blankets of the enshrouded creature in the wheelchair with its electric blue powder coated rims.
 All indicating the newest customers were Dearz of the North Quad Allotment 88 Crypts.

-Nevertheless, the group were now under his beady eye.
+Still, the group were now under his beady eye.
 Hunder watched as the old lady in the blue flowery dress finished her phone call.
-Or rather, was seemingly ushered away from the phone by a man who looked like a tramp who had just entered the diner.
-For a second Hunder thought there was going to be trouble but the old lady in the flowery dress had moved away towards the counter.
+Or rather, was ushered away from the phone by a man who looked like a tramp who had just entered the diner.
+For a second Hunder thought there was going to be trouble.
+But, the old lady in the flowery dress had moved away towards the counter.

 ‘Three pots of tea please, young man,’ she said.

-Hunder had quietly accepted his failure with regards to his dads attempted training and the following week had caught the next bus into South Tycho City.
-The driver should have really charged him two fairs for the two seats his frame occupied on the journey.
-Some deep primal instinct told him it probably wasn’t a good idea.
+Hunder had accepted his failure with regards to his dads attempted training.
+The following week had caught the next bus into South Tycho City.
+The driver should have charged him two fairs for the two seats his frame occupied on the journey.
+Some deep primal instinct told him it wasn’t a good idea.
 Only serving to prove, once again, that Hunder was instantly misjudged on most occasions.

-The recruiting officer had appeared behind the reception desk enthusiastically, before backing away a little to take in the scale of the apparition which stood before him.
-For his part the recruiting officer had seized the opportunity with gusto and wooed Hunder with the promise of travel, adventure and the opportunity to learn a trade.
+The recruiting officer had appeared behind the reception desk enthusiastically.
+Before backing away a little to take in the scale of the apparition which stood before him.
+For his part the recruiting officer had seized the opportunity with gusto.
+He wooed Hunder with the promise of travel, adventure and the opportunity to learn a trade.
 Hunder, who had excelled in geography and longed to see the worlds had signed up.
 Travel and adventure?
 There wasn’t much hope for that back home on the dust farms.

-The recruiting officer could barely believe his fortune and had telegrammed the regional commander inquiring as to the possibility of an increased bonus having just signed up an entire infantry squad.
+The recruiting officer could barely believe his fortune.
+He had immediately telegrammed the regional commander.
+Inquiring about the possibility of an increased bonus.
+Having just signed up an entire infantry squad.

 The regional commander had been delighted with the news and, having missed six months’ worth of quotas, authorised a one-off bonus payment to the recruiting officer.
-Two months later, having read the intake report and having seen only one name on the list, the regional commander had exploded with rage at the apparently fraudulent junior rank.
-The recruiting officer had been summoned and been subjected to a tirade of abuse from the regional commander with threats of immediate discharge and court-martial.
+Two months later, after reading the intake report and seeing only one name on the list, the regional commander had exploded with rage at the fraudulent junior rank.
+The recruiting officer had been summoned and been subjected to a tirade of abuse from the regional commander.
+With threats of immediate discharge and court-martial.

 ‘I bloody well will!’
 Responded the regional commander, before storming out of the office in a blind rage.
-His bloody job was on the line because of that little snot and if he was going down he was sure as hell going to take that entire damn recruitment office with him.
-It took the regional commander five minutes to calm down sufficiently to realise the office he’d stormed out of had been his own and he wasn’t bloody going back to it today in case that incompetent idiot was still there standing to attention.
+His bloody job was on the line because of that little snot.
+And if he was going down he was sure as hell going to take that entire damn recruitment office with him.
+It took the regional commander five minutes to calm down sufficiently to realise the office he’d stormed out of had been his own.
+He wasn’t bloody going back to it today in case that incompetent idiot was still there standing to attention.

 If anything, he thought to himself on the journey home, the recruiting officer had probably under-exaggerated his new recruit.
 Squad?
 That bloody brute of a man was worth a platoon at least!

 Hunder turned his attention from the hot plate as a rusty old lucky-lucky bob approached the counter.
-He sighed and stepped towards the ghastly mechanical apparition which was motioning to him jerkily.
+He sighed and stepped towards the ghastly mechanical apparition.
 Hunder recognized this particular bob from a previous visit to the diner.
 Its head, left shoulder and breastplate had at some point been replaced with crudely bent, panel beaten road signs and metal cigarette advertisements.
 It gave the bob a bit of colour.

 ‘Fzzt…Tsst…ksshhh!’
 The bob spoke in a burst of static.
 Gesticulating wildly towards a fishnet bag overloaded with random tat that was slung over its shoulder.